nephio-project/porch/docs/content/en/docs/6_configuration_and_deployments/configurations/components/porch-controllers-config/_index.md

 For webhook TLS certificate setup and management, see [Webhook Certificate Management](../porch-webhooks/cert-manager-webhooks.md).

 For details on webhook validation rules, see [Webhook Validation Rules](../porch-webhooks/validation-rules.md).

+## Observability

+For tracing, metrics, and pprof configuration, see [OpenTelemetry Configuration]({{% relref "/docs/6_configuration_and_deployments/configurations/opentelemetry" %}}).
+For a local Prometheus, Grafana, Jaeger, Pyroscope, and Grafana Alloy stack, see [Local Performance Monitoring Deployment]({{% relref "/docs/6_configuration_and_deployments/deployments/local-performance-monitoring-deployment" %}}).